mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** *Regulating* is not control.

 Basically, we have to regulate what?
 Body and breath.
-These are something we have to do [at a] minimum in zazen.
-Number one, number two, regulating.
+[At a minimum] these are something we have to do in zazen: number one, number two, regulating.
 At that time, many things happen: sleep or not sleep, dizziness, fantasies, and many things.
-But they are just a [bump].
-But our mind attaches to it.
-If you see that: “Oh, that’s good,” “that’s bad.”
+[These] are just a [bump].
+But our mind attaches to it, if you see that: “Oh, that’s good,” “that’s bad.”
 But without mind, if you let it go, [it’s just a bump].
 Come back.
 If you see the sleep: “Oh, it’s sleep.”
-If you see it, just sleep, if you realize.
-Awareness is important, okay?
+If you see it, just sleep.
+If you realize – awareness is important, okay?
 And then, [adjust].
 That’s why there is number three, regulation of the body: sitting in the proper way, and *immobile*.
 It means sitting with the body and also *mind*, which leads you to awaken totally [to] anything.

-That’s why at that time, the mind is very sharp.
+That’s why at that time the mind is very sharp.
 Immediately you catch something which happens – sleep or not sleep, dizzy or some other condition.
 Between sleep and waking up, you can realize.
 If you see the sleep, just awake.
 All we have to do is regulate the body; that means, let’s sit down, right now, right here, [totally in your body].
 The mind immediately attaches to it and gets it – good or bad, right or wrong.
 Awareness is just see, and correct, adjust.
 [That’s] just the total dynamic working.
-That is awakening, that is wisdom: see, and adjust.
+That is awakening.
+That is wisdom.
+See, and adjust.
 Regulate.

 The mind is always there.
 Mind always interferes, judging good or bad.
 [Enlightenment, practice] – that is no design.